ignite/cli/docs/contributing/templates/tutorial-template.md

 ## Conclusion

-In this article you [accomplished/built] [something].
+In this article you [accomplished or built] [some important thing].
 Now you can....

 <!-- Speak to the benefits of this technique or procedure and optionally provide places for further exploration. -->